0xCardinal/covert-canary-detection/tokens/acrobat_reader_pdf_document.md

 There are multiple ways to know if the PDF file is a canary token or not -
 ### Method 1
 Open the PDF in any other software other than Adobe Acrobat Reader.
+(But by using this method you won't be sure if it is a canary token or not)

 ### Method 2
 Use [CanaryTokenScanner.py](../assets/CanaryTokenScanner.py) which will read the PDF stream and get the URLs that are embeded in the PDF to be triggered when opening in an Adobe Acrobat Reader. ![CanaryTokenScanner Screenshot](../assets/screenshots/CanaryTokenScanner.png) Observe that PDF file contains the canarytokens.net domain, that was supposed to use for callback.